milkyway0308/BungeeSwitchListener/README.md

 Best synchronization system for your SQL system

 #### What is this?
+Free from plugin messaging channel!
-BungeeSwitchListener is cross-server synchronization for SQL system.
+BungeeSwitchListener is event based cross-server synchronization for SQL system.

 #### How it works?
 BungeeSwitchListener injecting handler to Bungeecord to receive custom packets.